 “I’m thinking,” he said, holding Kyle’s gaze.
 God, he loved those expressive eyes.
 He’d face Kyle’s jolly Christmas loving family just to see them light up the way they did when he smiled.
 “I maybe should be spending it with a special someone.”

 “What are you doing?”
 Kyle asked, gently, not an ounce of judgement in his tone.

 He ignored Emily.
 She didn’t fucking exist right now.
 Kyle had wanted this but Alan had to be sure before he made some public declaration and embarrassed them both.
 He wanted this too because he was tired of feeling scared of fucking up Kyle’s reputation.
 The fear was still here but Kyle had been reassuring him over and over that Alan would not tarnish his rep and he was maybe more inclined to believe him.

 Kyle’s smile was radiant, a slow thing curving his lips upward.
-God, Alan wanted to kiss him but PDA was so not his style, regardless of what the media thought.
-Those stealth photos taken of past moments with exes, without his permission, didn’t fucking count.
+God, Alan wanted to kiss him but PDA was so not his style, regardless of what the media implied.
+Those stealth photos taken of past moments without his permission didn’t fucking count.

 “You sure?”
 Kyle asked.

 “Are you two…wait, hold on?
 Is it true?
 Are you two really dating?
 Oh my God, ARE YOU DATING FOR REAL?
 IS THIS A CHRISTMAS MIRACLE HAPPENING BEFORE MY EYES?”